Welcome to the new year - 2014!

 The Heritage Days committe will soon begin meeting to start planning for the 2014 celebration events: July 23 - 27.

 After so many years of Heritage Days it becomes a bit more challenging each year to choose a unique and relevant theme for Heritage Days.
 If you have an idea for a 2014 theme, please let us know.

 The "100 Years Ago" section which began last summer will be continued for 2014.
 The first edition, from January 1, 1914, has been posted below.
 This section will be updated weekly thru the end of July.

-UPDATES: Download the 2013 logo for your computer desktop background Here
+UPDATES: Download the 2014 logo for your computer desktop wallpaper Here

 Heritage Days Photo Album

 Please take a moment to send us your comments.
 Just click on the link below to go to the "feedback - contact form" page.
 Enter your information and comments, click on the Submit button and your feedback will be sent to the Heritage Days Committee.

 Heritage Days Feedback - Contact Form

 100 YEARS AGO

 ~News briefs from The Columbian of February 5, 1914~